CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 There are a number of great software tools available to life scientists wishing to analyze images these days - [forum.image.sc](forum.image.sc) alone has more than 60 open-source tools!
 Sometimes, though, it helps to have a multi-tool workflow - do one step in Tool A, and then another in Tool B (and then possibly C, D, etc, but hopefully not!).
 In this tutorial, you'll try 3 different ways of accessing work you did in other tools.

-1. Loading masks created by other segmentation tools (in this case, [Cellpose](https://www.cellpose.org/), but the same strategy works for many tools use this format).
+1. Loading masks created by other segmentation tools (in this case, [Cellpose](https://www.cellpose.org/), but the same strategy works for many tools which use this format).
 1. Accessing [ilastik](https://www.ilastik.org/) to use a trained pixel classification model via CellProfiler's plugins system.
 1. Running Cellpose in CellProfiler via CellProfiler's plugins system and a Docker container.